 - Allow for competitive bidding.
-Do not be restrictive by writing out certain brands or manufacturers.
+Do not be restrictive by writing out certain brands or manufactures.
 (See section on sole-source procurement).
 Functional or performance criteria must be emphasized when writing specification.

 - List criteria on which testing will be judged for compliance with the specification.

 Specification must be clear and concise as an award is normally based on the exact justification and documentation contained in the specification.
-Specification writer should also ensure that all known pertinent characteristics of items required be identified to enable proper evaluation of any alternatives bidded or quoted.
+Specification writers should also ensure that all known pertinent characteristics of items required be identified to enable proper evaluation of any alternatives quoted as part of the bid.

 Specification sources are varied and can often be found in:

 - Form Vendors (see following paragraph)

 - Association of users manufacturers